RobinSchmidt/LAPackCPP/Resources/Work/ReadMe.txt

 original version will be kept with the appendix _original appended to its filename.

+The documentation must then be copied into the suitable .hpp file and edited for text-formatting and the source code must be copied into the corresponding .cpp file.
+Be sure to look at the top of the converted file - sometimes there are global variables decclared at the top which should become local variables for the cpp routine.
+Also, the declarations of the used functions may have to be commented out (or even deleted) - because if they are Blas routines, the linker will wrongly look for them in the LaPackCPP namespace, if these declarations remain there - without them, it correctly finds them in the BlasCPP namespace.
+Function names will have to be edited for all the calls that are made inside the routine.

 Maybe after a converted file, like "daxpy.c", works, make a templated version "taxpy.cpp" or just "axpy.cpp" ...or combine a lot of these functions into a